deployd/docs/docs/developing-modules/internal-api/resource.md

 ##### Styling <!-- ref -->

-For styling, the dashboard uses a reskinned version of [Twitter Bootstrap 2.0.2](http://twitter.github.com/bootstrap/).
+For styling, the dashboard uses a re-skinned version of [Twitter Bootstrap 2.0.2](http://twitter.github.com/bootstrap/).

 ##### JavaScript <!-- ref -->